Southampton 3-0 Leicester City

 - From the section Football

-Leicester City remain winless away from home in the Premier League this season after being outclassed by Southampton at St Mary's.
+Leicester City remain winless away from home in the Premier League this season after being completely outclassed by Southampton at St Mary's.

-Claude Puel's hosts, defeated in each of their last four league games, dominated from the first whistle and deservedly went ahead through James Ward-Prowse's first goal in 22 games.
+Claude Puel's hosts, defeated in each of their past four league games, dominated from the first whistle and deservedly went ahead through James Ward-Prowse's first goal in 22 games.

 Ward-Prowse's free-kick helped set up the second for Jay Rodriguez, before Dusan Tadic's late penalty set the seal on a one-sided victory.